-Object Description Guest VLAN ID This is the value that a port's Port VLAN ID is set to if a port is moved into the Guest VLAN.
+Object Description Guest VLAN ID This is the value that a port's Port VLAN ID is set to if a port is move.
+Guest VLAN.
 It is only changeable if the Guest VLAN option is globally enabled.
 Valid values are in the range [1~4094].
 Guest VLAN Enabled A Guest VLAN is a special VLAN - typically with limited network access - on which 802.1X-unaware clients are placed after a network administrator-defined timeout.
 The switch follows a set of rules for entering and leaving the Guest VLAN as listed below.
-The "Guest VLAN Enabled" checkbox provides a quick way to globally enable/disable Guest VLAN functionality.
+The "Cuest VII AN Freshod" about how movides a guide way to globally The "Guest VLAN Enabled" checkbox provides a quick way to globally enable/disable Guest VLAN functionality.

 When checked, the individual ports' ditto setting determines whether the port can be moved into Guest VLAN.
 When unchecked, the ability to move to the Guest VLAN is disabled for all ports.
 Guest VLAN Port When Guest VLAN is both globally enabled and enabled (checked) for a given Setting port, the switch considers moving the port into the Guest VLAN according to the rules outlined below.
-This option is only available for EAPOL-based modes, i.e.: Port-based 802.1X
+This option is only available for EAPOL-based modes, i.e.: • Port-based 802.1X